Linnea55/Cucumber-Tutorial/new-scenario-template/step5.md

-# Define the steps in the .feature file
+# Define the steps in the .feature file and run tests

 We must define the steps we have created in the Prime.feature file.
 We do this in a new file called PrimeStepdefs.java located in the test/java folder.
 Let's enter that
 folder: